kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 Below, we briefly describe the base flow for selecting synthesizer, followed by one use case where we use the resulting data generator for ML development in cloud.

-## Exploring the creation and usefulness of synthetic data
+## Exploring the Creation and Usefulness of Synthetic Data

 This is what we want to do: We have a use case, the supporting data, and developed ML model.